 Stamp duty (if applicable)

-Stamp Duty is a tax charged by the government to transfer the ownership of a property to someone else.
+One of the more taxing steps in buying a home is Stamp Duty.
+This is a tax charged by the government to transfer the ownership of a property to someone else.

 Some states, such as NSW, VIC and QLD, offer first home buyers Stamp Duty concessions that allow buyers to access up to a full tax concession, depending on the property’s price.
 Please talk to us, and we can help you check if you would qualify for that.